zeromicro/go-zero/readme.md

 ## 0. what is go-zero

 go-zero (listed in CNCF Landscape: [https://landscape.cncf.io/?selected=go-zero](https://landscape.cncf.io/?selected=go-zero)) is a web and rpc framework with lots of builtin engineering practices.
-It’s born to ensure the stability of the busy services with resilience design, and has been serving sites with tens of millions users for years.
+It’s born to ensure the stability of the busy services with resilience design and has been serving sites with tens of millions of users for years.

 go-zero contains simple API description syntax and code generation tool called `goctl`.
 You can generate Go, iOS, Android, Kotlin, Dart, TypeScript, JavaScript from .api files with `goctl`.